Rozakiin/Noxary_Firmware/README.md

 # Noxary_Firmware
-All files related to firmware of Noxary Keyboards designed by Rozakiin
+All files related to firmware of Noxary Keyboard PCBs designed by Rozakiin